Updated: June 2022

 Neighborhood: Uptown & Plano

 Another favorite in the Harwood District, Dolce Riviera is an Italian concept with patio perfection!
 They have a fantastic assortment of frittatas, benedicts, and crepes and pancakes and french toast(!!!)
 The patio is also a great place for group dining, because they can curtain off sections if you have a large party!
+They were closed for *so* long but just reopened and I can't wait to go back!

-I love that San Martin popped into Dallas early this year and took us by surprise!
 This Central American bakery concept is the perfect mix of casual atmosphere and delicious food!
 Nestled off of McKinney Street in Uptown, you would never know it was there but it's huge!
 It's both a restaurant and a traditional bakery and each time I've visited, everyone has been so friendly!
 I ordered no less than 5 entrees during a styled brunch shoot, and every single one of them was delicious and a beautiful presentation as well!
 This is a great spot for families and there's something for everyone on the menu.

 Are you even a Texan if you haven't brunched at The Rustic?!
 You have to try their Jam & Toast brunch, served family-style every Saturday and Sunday!
 I love getting a little taste of everything from spicy fried chicken to french toast, salad, and mini donuts!
 This is a great place to go with a group and even the men will leave full!